Yanco

 Yanco is a village in Leeton Shire in south western New South Wales, Australia.
 Yanco is a Wiradjuri aboriginal language word meaning the sound of running water.
 Yanco is located 3 km from Leeton along Irrigation Way.
 Yanco is home to the Powerhouse Museum, McCaughey Park, Murrumbidgee Rural Studies Centre and Yanco Agricultural High School.
 Murrumbidgee Irrigation builds the Roach’s Surge Reservoir near Yanco, holding up to 5 million tonnes of water.

 Yanco North Post Office opened on 1 March 1888.
 It was renamed Yanko in 1892 and Yanco in 1928.

+Geography

+Climate

+Yanco experiences a warm temperate semi-arid climate (Köppen: BSk/BSh) with hot summers, quite mild winters and relatively low precipitation year-round.
+The wettest recorded day was 4 March 2012 with 175.2 mm of rainfall.
+Extreme temperatures ranged from 46.1 C on 10 February 2017 to -3.0 C on 22 June 2007.